 - Work effectively and efficiently

 Our resources help activists identify the causes and early signs of burnout, acknowledge their own rage and grief, and channel these feelings into effective, nonviolent activism.
 Activists learn to embrace their inner critic while practicing gratitude and celebrating small victories along the path of animal liberation.

 Workshops on nonviolent communication skills as effective techniques for activism.
 By practicing nonviolent communication, we demonstrate the very nonviolent behavior toward people that we are asking everyone to extend to animals.

 Retreats, tools, and resources for taking time to care for the self through meditation, yoga, and community events.
 Time spent reflecting, contemplating strategies, and weaving sacred ritual into activism, all empower activists and nurture resilience.
 Find out more about Vegan Spirituality.

 Your Resources for Sustainable Activism

-Call or email our Animal Advocate Helpline for free and confidential support:
+Call, text, or email our Animal Activist Support Line for free and confidential support:

 In Defense of Animals offers an array of tools and training to help animal advocates succeed and thrive: